LouisCasillas/MyNotes/Business/website-workflow.md

 # Website Workflow
-- TODO: rewrite in Markdown
+- TODO: re-write in Markdown

 0) Download automated script that sets up the Dev/Publishing environment
     • Should try to automate steps 1-2